 A recent study found that parental support directly predicted how well transgender and nonbinary children respond to life challenges.¹⁹ However, the Trevor Project’s survey found that less than one in three transgender and nonbinary youth benefit from a gender-affirming home.¹ Not having support at home is much more likely to predict negative outcomes, raising the risk of:²⁰

 The two most common ways that LGBTQ+ youth report a parent or caregiver could be more accepting include welcoming their friends and partners and speaking with them respectfully about their LGBTQ+ identity.¹

 In situations where LGBTQ+ youth don’t have a lot of social support, a therapist can help identify the few lines available.
-Since social support is well-known to directly predict your ability to bounce back from hardship, finding other people who love you for who you are is critical.²¹ Online forums and social media are full of cruelty but offer plenty of ways to connect with other LGBTQ+ youth in similar situations.
+Since social support is well-known to directly predict your ability to bounce back from hardship, finding other people who love you for who you are is critical.²¹ Online forums and social media can sometimes be problematic, but they can also offer plenty of ways to connect with other LGBTQ+ youth in similar situations.

 Cultural competence in LGBTQ+ issues can make or break your therapy experience.
 Having someone who understands you at your core — without having to explain basic concepts like “coming out” — can change your feelings of safety and acceptance in a therapeutic setting.
 Plus, competency training can improve both therapists’ skills and patient outcomes.²²